randolrs/react-tooltip-editor/README.md

 If this was an application intended for production I would have spent more time ensuring that the layout and performance of the application were optimized for mobile.
 (I would probably have broken down the main form [title, position, delay] into seperate panels that the users went through one-at-a-time for mobile-sized screens).

+I would also use JS to implement dynamic positioning of the tooltip to avoid it going "off-screen" or otherwise stretching the layout.

+### More Dynamic Positioning

+Currently, the application allows 9 positioning option (essentially, within a 3 by 3 grid relative to the target).
+If this application was intended for production, I would add a more dynamic way to set the positioning of the tooltip relative to the target (maybe with some drag-and-drop functionality).

 ### Input Validation

 If a user elects to enter their own values for tooltip appearance/disappearance delays, in the current state, they can enter invalid values.
 These don't break the application, it just makes all delays 0 seconds.